JeongsooWon/MeTel/README.md

 6. A final classification of IPM or MPLC is made: If s > 0, samples are classified as IPM; otherwise, MPLC
 7. The process allows for the integration of histopathology data with MeTel's results, especially for cases with a ‘Likely’ confidence level.

-### Notices (Before running the script)
+## Getting Started
+### Prerequisites
+**Important Notice**: MeTel performs an initial check for a predefined set of clinically actionable driver alterations.
 If tumor samples show discordance for any of these drivers (e.g., one tumor has an EGFR mutation and the other has a KRAS mutation), the algorithm will immediately classify them as MPLC.
 Therefore, run the analysis script only if the samples either share the same driver mutation from this list or if neither sample contains any of the listed drivers.
-<br><br>

 ## Note on the Race-Specific Models
 Please be aware that all race-specific models, activated by the -r or --race option (asian, black, hispanic), are experimental features.